If you can’t find smoked ricotta cheese, you can use regular ricotta cheese and sprinkle a bit of smoked paprika on top.

 This is another amazing Thanksgiving Day side dish recipe option that’s super easy to prepare and would be a nice substitute for those looking to avoid mashed potatoes this year!
 The smokiness of the ricotta cheese creates a really interesting flavor profile!

-Salt and pepper to taste
+- Salt and pepper to taste

-1/2 teaspoon garlic powder
+- 1 teaspoon garlic powder

-Cayenne powder to taste
+- Cayenne powder to taste

-1 tablespoon fresh chives
+- 1 tablespoon fresh chives minced

-Cook the Cauliflower: Add the cauliflower florets to the boiling water and cook for 10-15 minutes until fork tender.
-Drain the florets and transfer to a food processor and pulse until smooth.
+- Bring a large pot of salted water to a boil.
+Add the cauliflower florets to the boiling water and cook for 10-15 minutes until fork tender.
+Drain the florets.
+Arrange on a baking sheet or large platter and pat dry with paper towels.

-Add the ricotta cheese, heavy cream, butter, garlic powder, and chives to the food processor and continue pulsing until smooth and creamy, adding more cream if a smoother consistency is desired.
+- Add the ricotta cheese, heavy cream, butter, garlic powder, and chives to the food processor and continue pulsing until smooth and creamy, adding more cream if a smoother consistency is desired.
 Taste and season with salt, pepper, and a touch of cayenne powder.

-To Serve: Transfer to a serving dish and use the back of a spoon to smooth out the top of the dish.
+- Transfer to a serving dish and use the back of a spoon to smooth out the top of the dish.
 Sprinkle with a few more fresh minced chives.
 Enjoy!